Castles of the Rhineland with Historical Trips

 - All Inclusive

-This morning, we drive out to Rüdesheim am Rhein to enjoy a walking tour.
-After lunch, we visit the ruins of Rheinfels Castle.
-This was once the largest castle in the Middle Rhine region and it was besieged for a year and 14 weeks in 1255/56 by the Rhenish League after an increase in the Rhine tolls.
+This morning we drive out to Rüdesheim am Rhein to enjoy a walking tour along the cobbled street of Drosselgasse to view the medieval buildings, as well as the aristocratic residences.
+After lunch, we visit the ruins of Rheinfels Castle, overlooking the Rhein at Sankt Goar.
+Established in the 13th century, this was once the largest castle in the Middle Rhine region.
+Constructed by Dieter V von Katzenelnbogen it was besieged for a year and 14 weeks in 1255/ 56 by the Rhenish League after an increase in the Rhine tolls.
 The siege was unsuccessful.

-Our morning will be spent at the Medieval Eltz Castle, overlooking the Elzbach River.
-The afternoon is spent visiting the Imperial Cochem Castle.
-This is some 100m or more above the Mosel River.
+Our morning will be spent at the Medieval Eltz Castle, overlooking the Elzbach River and nestled in the hills.
+Its strategic location, perched on an oval crag, is surrounded by the river on three sides, some 70m below.
+The afternoon will be spent visiting the Imperial Cochem Castle.
+This, even higher being some 100m or more above the Mosel River, was first documented in 1051.
 The core of the building has its origins as a massive Romanesque Keep.

 Today we transfer to Trier.
-In the morning we pay a visit to the famous Porta Nigra.
-Trier, an exceptionally large Roman city with fine remains including an amphitheatre and a basilica hall also has an Archaeological Museum and was the birthplace of Karl Marx.
+In the morning we pay a visit to the famous Porta Nigra (or black gate after its discoloured stone).
+This vast structure was builtc.170AD as a gate in the Roman city wall and, in the Middle Ages, was converted to hold two medieval churches, one monastic and the other for the public.
+Trier, an exceptionally large Roman city with fine remains including an amphitheatre and a basilica hall also has an Archaeological Museum and the birthplace of Karl Marx.
 In the afternoon we will visit the High Cathedral of Saint Peter, the oldest bishop’s cathedral in Germany.

 In the morning we journey to Heidelberg Castle, to view the remains of one of the most important Renaissance buildings north of the Alps.
-After lunch, we make our way to Rheinstein Castle, situated in a strategic position on a ridge overlooking the Rhine.
+Originally two castles, the upper one was destroyed in the 16th century and the lower one ruined by war in the 17th century and fire in the 18th century.
+After lunch, we make our way to Rheinstein Castle, situated in a strategic position on a rocky ridge overlooking the Rhine.
+The name dates from its reconstruction in the 19th century, called this because of its position on cliffs above the river.
 We travel further to our last stop, Frankfurt.

-We check out of our hotel this morning and journey to the airport, where we catch our flight back home.
+We check out of our hotel this morning and journey to the airport, where we catch our flight back home to London.

 - Expert Guide Lecturer